W4W1R3/HOW_TO-_REPO/Adding a table of contents in LibreOffice.md

 This will open a dialog box for tweaking the table of contents.
 For the default ToC, select a name you want for the heading and then press OK.

+Remember to untick `Protect against manual changes` to have an editable TOC

 ![Screenshot](2.webp)

 This will add a simple table of contents for your entire document based on the headings.